-Choosing an assessment type depends on how you would like to administer and collect the assessments: in person, or remotely.
+Choosing an assessment type depends on whether the instructor would like to administer and collect the assessments in person or for the student to complete and submit their work independently.
 Detailed descriptions of the two options are shown below:

 Any assessment written by students while monitored by the instructor or other supporting staff.
 The assessment is printed, distributed to students, then scanned and uploaded for online grading.